HRVY347/Harvey/README.md

 **AHA** moments
 - Using skills from frontend web design class to do this
 - How to make a sandwich
-- Realsising eating and drinking is allowed<br>
+- Realising eating and drinking is allowed<br>

 **Unclear**
 - How to navigate through terminal <br>